 *Based on data collected since August 2014, students with a score of 22 in the speaking section of the TOEFL have a 39.7% probability of passing the microteaching test and 20.8% probability of conditionally passing the microteaching test.

 Students who pass the microteaching test are cleared to teach and may begin teaching.

 Students who receive a “Conditional Pass” on the microteaching test must successfully complete the recommended course during the semester immediately following the test.
 If the conditional pass expires because the student did not register or complete the course, the student will need to be retested.

-Students who do not pass the Microteaching test may not be appointed to a position with direct instructional contact and must either successfully complete an English course or submit an updated TOEFL speaking score in order to be eligible for another microteaching test.
+Students who do not pass the microteaching test may not be appointed to a position with direct instructional contact and must either successfully complete an English course or submit an updated TOEFL speaking score representing improvement in order to be eligible for another microteaching test.

 Students may retake the Microteaching test when they have completed ITA courses.
 For students who take UCAELI courses, a final evaluation of B2 (Minimum Academic Proficiency) in speaking on the EAQUALs (a CEFR based scale) is required to take the Microteaching test.

-The flowchart below illustrates the procedures from admission through reassessment:
+Please view the flowchart below which illustrates the procedures from admission through reassessment: